 Ingredients and Substitutes

-Simple everyday ingredients, but wow, does this salad taste special!
+Simple everyday ingredients, but wow, does this salad taste special?
 Here’s the ingredients list and substitution suggestions.

 Shirazi Salad Ingredients